Karol2846/Karol2846/README.md

 # About me
-I'm a fourth year's computer science student, passionate about programming.
+I'm a fourth year's computer science student, fascinated by programming.
-I'm hungry of new knoledge and technology, fortunately I'm a very fast learner.
-I'm mainly intrested in backend programming, but I also find intresting databases or project-managing.
+I am a disciplined person and eager to learn new things, fortunately I'm a very fast learner🤓 I'm mainly intrested in backend programming, but I also find intresting databases or project-managing.

 ## Why backend?